The opinion of a Russian-speaking immigrant: 7 reasons to move to the USA

 Many people very often think about immigration, in particular to the United States.
 Author blog "Dumped in America" on "Yandex.Zen" named 7 reasons why you should decide and move to the States.

 I do not like to give advice on this matter, because I do not want to influence a person's decision.
 Immigration is a serious step, and it must take place on the basis of an internal decision of the person himself.
-But I can, relying on my 6-year experience of living in the USA, reflect on whether I should have moved here then, in 2014, and also about whether I should hypothetically go to the States in different, again hypothetical, situations.
+But I can, relying on my 6-year experience of living in the USA, reflect on whether I should have moved here then, in 2014, and also about whether it would be worth for a hypothetical me to go to the States in different, again hypothetical, situations.
 Maybe it will be useful to someone.

 1. Let's start with the real me